OVERVIEW

 Badillo, Casandra.
 2001.
 “Only my hairdresser knows for sure”.(public perception of women’s hair in the Dominican Republic).
 NACLA Report on the Americas (1993), 34(6), 35–.

-Through interviews with nine Black Dominican women in the Dominican Republic, Badillo seeks to allow the reader an understanding as to why straight hair is sought after and naturally curly or kinky hair stigmatized.
-Through the interviewees’ own voices, the idea of hair as social capital in Dominican society is solidified.
+Through interviews with nine Black Dominican women in the Dominican Republic, Badillo seeks to help the reader understand why straight hair is sought after and naturally curly or kinky hair stigmatized.
+The idea of hair as social capital in Dominican society is solidified through the interviewees’ voices.

 Candelario.G.
 2000.
 “Hair Race-ing: Dominican Beauty Culture and Identity Production.”
 Meridians.1(1), 128–156.

 In this important study, Candelario examines the importance of hair as a marker of race and beauty and thus intrinsic to Dominican notion of beauty and identity.
-Engaging in participant observation at a Dominican beauty shop in New York City, Candelario interrogates the ways in which Dominican identity as culturally Hispanic has reinforced beauty practices among transnational Dominicans.
+Engaging in participant observation at a Dominican beauty shop in New York City, Candelario interrogates how Dominican identity as culturally Hispanic has reinforced beauty practices among transnational Dominicans.

 Lyon, J. 2020.
 “Pajón power: Styling citizenship and Black politics in the Dominican natural hair movement.”
 Ethnic & Racial Studies, 43(12), 2120-2139.

-This article examines how the natural hair movement is challenging anti-Black racism and exclusionary ideology of mestizaje in the Dominican Republic.
-It argues that Afro-descendants are breaking the silence and constructing a new narrative around race and visualizing blackness in the Dominican Republic.
+This article examines how the natural hair movement is challenging anti-Black racism and the exclusionary ideology of mestizaje in the Dominican Republic.
+It argues that Afro-descendants are breaking the silence, constructing a new narrative around race, and visualizing blackness in the Dominican Republic.

 Online sources